[CPSC 110 Links]

 Problem Sets

-Problem set deadlines are shown on the schedule, and each problem set has a corresponding page in the Problem Sets section of edX.
-You should check these pages regularly for problem set starter files, solutions, and feedback.
+Problem set deadlines are shown on the schedule, and each problem set can be found on the Problem Sets page.
+You should check this page regularly for problem set starter files, solutions, and feedback.
 You should also review the Academic Integrity Policy before starting your first problem set.

 Problem sets involve the design of one or more programs graded by the auto-grader, as well as an assessment with your TA that will take place during the next week's lab.
 Problem set assessment questions are intended to test your understanding of the programs you designed.
 Some weeks you will have a shorter TA assessment and some weeks you will have a longer TA assessment, however, you will not know which assessment you will have ahead of your scheduled lab time.